dsteinberg/libcluster/README.txt

     - Simultaneous Clustering Model for Multinomial Documents, and Gaussian Observations [3].

-    - Multiple Clustering Model (MCM) for clustering two observations, one of an image/document, and mulltiple of segments/words simultaneously [3].
+    - Multiple-source Clustering Model (MCM) for clustering two observations, one of an image/document, and mulltiple of segments/words simultaneously [3].

     - And more clustering algorithms based on diagonal Gaussian, and Exponential distributions.